 Once a tooth is removed, the surrounding bone and soft tissue shrinks.
-Left alone, the contours of the available bone may be reduced so much, implant placement may be difficult without the need for a bone graft.
+Left alone, the contours of the available bone may be reduced so much that implant placement may be difficult without the need for a bone graft.
 A common sense alternative is to place a particle type bone graft directly in the tooth socket at the time of tooth removal.
-This not only preserves the anatomy for implant placement, but many times avoids another, more involved bone graft.
+This not only preserves the anatomy for implant placement, but many times it also avoids another, more involved bone graft.

 Graft placed at time of tooth removal